Engineering and Construction Arbitration Rules & Procedures For Expedited Arbitration

 (d) Where the Parties have agreed that each Party is to name one Arbitrator, the Arbitrators so named shall be neutral and independent of the appointing Party unless the Parties have agreed that they shall be non-neutral.

 Rule 8.
 Service and Time Limits

-(b) Every document filed with JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to JAMS Electronic Filing System and shall bear the typed name, address, and telephone number of a signing attorney.
-Documents containing signatures of third-parties (i.e., unopposed motions, affidavits, stipulations, etc.) may also be filed electronically by indicating that the original signatures are maintained by the filing Party in paper-format.
+(b) Every document filed with the JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to the JAMS Electronic Filing System and shall bear the typed name, address, and telephone number of a signing attorney.

-(e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing a copy of the document to each Party and two copies in the case of a sole Arbitrator and four copies in the case of a tripartite panel to JAMS.
+(e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing one signed copy of the document to each Party and two copies in the case of a sole Arbitrator and four copies in the case of a tripartite panel to JAMS.
 Service may be made by hand-delivery, overnight delivery service or U.S. mail.
 Service by any of these means is considered effective upon the date of deposit of the document.

 Rule 9.
 Notice of Claims

 (a) Each Party shall afford all other Parties reasonable and timely notice of its claims, affirmative defenses or counterclaims.
 Any such notice shall include a short statement of its factual basis.
 No claim, remedy, counterclaim or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice.